 If you would like more information, please see the Beach Sweep page on our website or contact the education department at (504) 836-2238 or firstname.lastname@example.org.

 Lighthouse Docent Program, Coastal Crew & Volunteer Opportunities

 Become a Lighthouse Volunteer Tour Guide: Docent Program

 Docents are volunteers who serve as tour guides and educators at the New Canal Lighthouse.
 LPBF offers a 3 hour docent training program to prepare volunteers interested in assisting at the New Canal Lighthouse.
-These volunteers will assist by leading tours through the museum and the site and acting as education assistants.
+These volunteers lead guided tours through the museum and the site and act as education assistants.

-Requirements: Docents must be at least 18 years of age, attend three hours of training and be able to commit to three or four 3 hour shifts per month.
-If you are interested in being trained as a docent email email@example.com
+Requirements: Docents must be at least 18 years of age, attend three hours of training and be able to commit to two to three 3 hour shifts per month.
+If you are interested in being trained as a docent email: email@example.com

 Join LPBF's Coastal Crew